AleksanderBondar/mdtx-test-mds/graphql-editor/github-sync.md

 ---
+pageTitle: Docs - GitHub Sync | GraphQL variables
-description: Synchronize GraphQL Editor content with your GitHub repository
+metaDesc: Synchronize GraphQL Editor content with your GitHub repository.
+Push and pull all your GraphQL variables and share them with the entire community.
 ---

-# Github Sync
+# Docs - GitHub Sync | GraphQL variables
-tete

 To connect GraphQL Editor with GitHub you need to authorize the GraphQL Editor app so it can make PRs on your behalf.
 You can do this:

-* During the project creation processfghfghfghfghfgh
+* During the project creation process
-* In **Graph** view by **** clicking the GitHub icon
+* In **Graph** view by clicking the GitHub icon

 ### Schema Sync